 Pride Month: The LGBTQIA+ Community and Sikkim

+It has been over three years since the Supreme Court of India repealed Section 377, decriminalizing homosexuality.
+Though years of struggle has resulted in a victory in the legal sense, the battle against social stigma and social exclusion continues.
 We live in a society where patriarchy has become an accepted norm and the fight for equal gender rights is still on.
 And in a society that has succumbed to social conditioning that dwells in social norms and stigma, it is important to recognize and educate ourselves about the differences that exist in the society.
 This is the first step towards an equal and harmonious society, where we can learn to co-exist with mutual respect and acceptance.
-Over the years, we have been learning to respect and live in a multi-cultural dimension, it is also time we start acknowledging the reality of a multi-gender society, breaking stereotypes that exist in the society.
+Over the years, we have been learning to respect and live in a multicultural dimension, it is also time we start acknowledging the reality of a multi-gender society, breaking stereotypes that exist in the society.

 The change proposed above does not happen overnight, and the struggle for this change has been happening for many years now.
 But to begin with, it is important to understand the concept of gender and educate ourselves beyond the basic understanding of the existing textbooks.
 It is necessary that the concept of gender and sexuality is understood beyond the existing binaries and social conditioning.

-The issue exists at the inner-most circle which is the home.
+The issue exists at the innermost circle, which is the home.
 Many families do not know how to deal with differences in terms of gender and sexuality.”
-She believes that the need of the hour is visibility.
-As much as developing RHWA as an NGO, the volunteers are striving hard to develop into a safe space for more people to come out.
-According to her, visibility is needed for society to gain more exposure and then learn further to accept differences.
+She believes that the need of hour is visibility.
+As much as developing RHWA as an NGO, the volunteers are striving hard to develop it into a safe space for more people to come out.
+According to her, visibility is needed for the society to gain more exposure and then learn further to accept differences.
 Another challenge faced by the organization is mobilizing and organizing individuals as a community to take up issues pertaining to discrimination as a unit and a family.
 She says, “We have been organizing programs in order to create awareness among the people and alongside also learning and adapting from other similar organizations from elsewhere in India and attempting to create a network of people who identify themselves with the queer.”
-On one one-side they are working with the society and on the other, the organization is also going about attempting advocacy in other avenues of the society and the Government of Sikkim.
+One one-side they are working with the society and on the other, the organization is also going about attempting advocacy in other avenues of the society and the Government of Sikkim.
 She appeals to the people to come forward, educate, learn and participate.
 A little bit of consideration and open-mindedness is all that is needed among the people to accept differences.

 Tsheringla Wangchu shares that RHWA was born out of necessity.
 She was herself bullied and harassed by her peer during her school and college days.
-It was her decision to stand against such ostracization and support others from the community that she began researching organizations that work for the LGBTQIA+ community in India.
+It was her decision to stand against such ostracization and support others from the community that she began researching about organizations that work for the LGBTQIA+ community in India.
 She volunteered at the Mitzyu Society at Darjeeling, an organization that works closely with the community, which lead to the idea of beginning an NGO in Sikkim.
 She says, “I decided to fight against the mindset of people and society which they have for the LGBTQIA+ community in Sikkim.
-With the help of Mr Lhakpa Tamang and Ms Lhamu Dukpa, the foundation of RHWA was laid in December 2018.
+With the help of Mr. Lhakpa Tamang and Ms. Lhamu Dukpa, the foundation of RHWA was laid in December 2018.
 After its registration as an NGO in January 2020, RHWA today works for the holistic development of the LGBTQIA+ community in Sikkim.”

-Anup Sharma, a researcher based in New Delhi says, “In Sikkim, there is an urgent need to introduce awareness among people and students about gender which often is understood in binary terms like male and female.
+Anup Sharma, a researcher based in New Delhi says, “In Sikkim, there is an urgent need to introduce awareness among people and students about gender which often is understood in binary terms as male and female.
 For the members of the queer community to feel safe in Sikkim, people in general and students in schools and colleges, have to start demystifying sex, sexuality and desire making it integral to how we live, think and act.”
 He feels, though being closeted is a choice, many times it becomes forced upon as individuals do not find support within their homes and circle of friends.
-And proper education and awareness would create a safe space for the queer in society.
+And proper education and awareness would create a safe space for the queer in the society.

-The Madras High Court recently has directed the Union and the State government to take steps to prohibit the medical ‘cure’ on people belonging to the LGBTQIA+ community through medical procedures.
+The Madras High Court last year directed Union and State government to take steps to prohibit the medical ‘cure’ of people belonging to the LGBTQIA+ community through medical procedures.
 The judgement was passed by Justice Anand Venkatesh.
 In an interview with Live Law, he shared that he took the initiative to attend a few psycho-educative sessions with professionals who specialize in LGBTQIA+ issues in order to break his pre-conceived notions on the community.
-In the judgement, he openly shared that he too, like many others, had a socially conditioned thought process that ostracized the community.
-But he set an example for many others by taking the initiative and effort to learn and educate himself, thus impacting his decision-making in his landmark judgment.
-It is important for all of us to put in an effort and interest to educate ourselves and learn to accept differences and live through mutual respect and harmony.This pride month, let us all evaluate ourselves, educate our minds and empower the community.
+In the judgement, he openly shared that he too, like many others, had a socially-conditioned thought process that ostracized the community.
+But he set an example for many others by taking the initiative and effort to learn and educate himself, thus impacting his decision-making in his landmark judgement.
+It is important for all of us to put in an effort and interest to educate ourselves and learn to accept differences and live through mutual respect and harmony.This pride month, let us all evaluate ourselves, educate our minds and empower the community